 Americana includes several genres, including: (1) short informal articles exploring American Studies topics of general interest, (2) longer scholarly articles that reflect academic research conducted in or out of class setting, (3) senior theses, and (4) multimedia projects.
 We also include retrospective pieces in each volume of Americana, exposing current students to work from alumni, drawing connections between the generations of AMST and JED students.
 Americana is proud to serve as a unique opportunity for undergraduates to ask questions, pursue academic interests, and strengthen their department’s sense of community.

 Americana is supported by the Department of American Studies and The John W. Gallivan Program for Journalism, Ethics, and Democracy.
-Americana is edited by junior Julianne Downing and sophomore Mannion McGinley, and advised by Prof. Peter Cajka, Director of Undergraduate Studies of the Department of American Studies, and Prof. Richard G. Jones, Director of the Gallivan Program.
+Americana is edited by junior Julianne Downing and sophomore Mannion McGinley, and advised by Prof. Peter Cajka, Director of Undergraduate Studies of the Department of American Studies.